awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/device-defender-component.md

 ## Requirements<a name="device-defender-component-requirements"></a>

-To deploy a component, you must meet the requirements for the component and its [dependencies](#device-defender-component-dependencies)\.
 This component has the following requirements:
 + <a name="core-device-lambda-function-requirements"></a>Your core device must meet the requirements to run Lambda functions\.
 If you want the core device to run containerized Lambda functions, the device must meet the requirements to do so\.
 For more information, see [Requirements to run Lambda functions](setting-up.md#greengrass-v2-lambda-requirements)\.
 + <a name="public-component-python3-requirement"></a>[Python](https://www.python.org/) version 3\.7 installed on the core device and added to the PATH environment variable\.
 + AWS IoT Device Defender configured to use the Detect feature to keep track of violations\.
 For more information, see [Detect](https://docs.aws.amazon.com/iot/latest/developerguide/device-defender-detect.html) in the *AWS IoT Core Developer Guide*\.
 + The [psutil](https://pypi.org/project/psutil/) library installed on the core device\.
 Version 5\.7\.0 is the latest version that is verified to work with the component\.
 + The [cbor](https://pypi.org/project/cbor/) library installed on the core device\.
 Version 1\.0\.0 is the latest version that is verified to work with the component\.
-+ <a name="connector-component-legacy-subscription-router-dependency"></a>To receive output data from this component, you must merge the following configuration update for the [legacy subscription router component](legacy-subscription-router-component.md) \(`aws.greengrass.LegacySubscriptionRouter`\) when you deploy this component\.
++ <a name="connector-component-legacy-subscription-router-dependency"></a>To receive output data from this component, you must merge the following configuration update for the [legacy subscription router component](legacy-subscription-router-component.md) when you deploy this component\.
+The legacy subscription router component \(`aws.greengrass.LegacySubscriptionRouter`\) is a dependency of this component\.
 This configuration specifies the topic where this component publishes responses\.

 ------
 #### [ Legacy subscription router v2\.1\.x ]